Red Friday returning as Chiefs players, flag sales support kids in need - NewsBreak

 On Tuesday, players spent time with kids living at the Ronald McDonald House of Kansas City.
 The children, who have been diagnosed with serious illnesses, live at the Ronald McDonald House with their families while receiving treatment.

 One of those children was 7-year-old Jaxson Kress from Webb City, Missouri.
-He told WDAF-TV he’s definitely a Chiefs fan.Kansas City Chiefs plan ‘Largest Red Friday’ in team history
+He told FOX4 he’s definitely a Chiefs fan.Kansas City Chiefs plan ‘Largest Red Friday’ in team history

-“You scream loud and make your lungs die,” Jaxson said when asked what he does during a Chiefs game.
+“You scream loud and make your lungs die,” Jaxson said when asked when asked what he does during a Chiefs game.

 That spirit shined through during games with Chiefs wide receivers Marquez Valdes-Scantling and Skyy Moore.